remnrem/luna-doc/docs/index.md

  - via the [_lunaR_](ext/R/index.md) R library: users more familiar with R may prefer this option (_although note that although we plan to maintain this as is, in the future more effort will be put into developing the Python interface_)

+On top of these components, we have also developed a few interactive tools:

+ - [_LunaScope_](https://zzz.nyspi.org/lunascope/), an interactive point-and-click GUI for Luna, built on top of _lunapi_ for visual review and exploratory analysis

+ - [_scope_](lunapi/scope.md), an interactive viewer designed for the JupyterLab environment using _lunapi_

+These tools can either be [installed individually](download/index.md) or they can be accessed via prebuilt [Docker containers](download/docker.md)

 !!!
 Note
     In this documentation, we often refer to _lunaC_ simply as _Luna_.
 Also, `luna` is the filename of both the actual command line